-- (9) was previously reported through the Public Education Information Management System (PEIMS) to have dropped out of school; - (10) is a student of limited English proficiency, as defined by Section 29.052; - (11) is in the custody or care of the Department of Protective and Regulatory Services or has, during the current school year, been referred to the department by a school official, officer of the juvenile court, or law enforcement official; - (12) is homeless, as defined by 42 U.S.C.
-Section 11302, and its subsequent amendments; or - (13) resided in the preceding school year or resides in the current school year in a residential placement facility in the district, including a detention facility, substance abuse treatment facility, emergency shelter, psychiatric hospital, halfway house, or foster group home.
+- (9) was previously reported through the Public Education Information Management System (PEIMS) to have dropped out of school; - (10) is a student of limited English proficiency, as defined by TEC Section 29.052; - (11) is in the custody or care of the Department of Protective and Regulatory Services or has, during the current school year, been referred to the department by a school official, officer of the juvenile court, or law enforcement official; - (12) is homeless, as defined by 42 U.S.C.
+Section 11434 (a), and its subsequent amendments; or - (13) resided in the preceding school year or resides in the current school year in a residential placement facility in the district, including a detention facility, substance abuse treatment facility, emergency shelter, psychiatric hospital, halfway house, or foster group home; or - (14) incarcerated or parent/guardian has been incarcerated during the student's lifetime, per Penal Code Section 1.07.

 Data reports on at-risk designations are updated regularly and analysis must be based on snapshot data.
-As much as 64% of the total student population showed one or more at-risk designations during 2018-2019.
-Both secondary and elementary data show approximately 348 at-risk students.
+As much as 65.1% of the total student population showed one or more at-risk designations during 2019-2020.
+Both secondary and elementary data show approximately 352 at-risk students.
 Five of the at-risk categories denote academic challenges that can be addressed through an individualized approach to teaching and learning, as required by the guidelines for State Compensatory Education.
-Eight of these categories denote social, emotional or behavioral challenges, and require early identification, prevention, intervention, counseling, and support activities as encouraged in both State Compensatory Education and Every Student Succeeds Act (ESSA) Title I, Part A guidelines.
+Nine of these categories denote social, emotional or behavioral challenges, and require early identification, prevention, intervention, counseling, and support activities as encouraged in both State Compensatory Education and Every Student Succeeds Act (ESSA) Title I, Part A guidelines.
 NSISD improvement efforts include a continued focus on early identification and interventions for students struggling academically.
 Cohort monitoring and management efforts track student progress toward graduation within four years.
 Annual credit acquisition is documented and a plan for credit recovery is established for students behind in the cohort.